oxygenna-themes/foxi-astro-theme/README.md

 ### Features

+- **Perfect Scores in PageSpeed Insights:** Achieve perfect 100s for both desktop and mobile performance.
 - **Built with Tailwind CSS:** Powered by Tailwind CSS for rapid UI development and responsive design.
-- **Perfect Scores in PageSpeed Insights:** Achieve perfect 100s for both desktop and mobile performance.
 - **Light & Dark Mode Support:** Seamlessly switch between light and dark themes to suit user preferences.
+- **Modular Design:** Mix and match content blocks effortlessly to create custom pages tailored to your needs.
 - **Fully Responsive & Customizable:** Ensure your site looks great on any device, with easy customization to match your brand’s identity.
 - **SEO-friendly:** Optimized for search engines to improve visibility and organic traffic.
 - **Pre-designed Pages:** Includes a variety of pages such as Home, Pricing, Features, Contact, and more, to get you started quickly.